 5. Call your insurer for assistance

-If the crash occurred on the expressway, the Land Transport Authority will find it and their EMAS crew will be sent to assist with the towing of the vehicles.
+If the crash occurred on the expressway, the Land Teck Authority will find it and their EMAS crew will be sent to assist with the towing of the vehicles.

 However, make sure that the car is being transported to an authorized workshop for repairs.
 If unsure about which workshops are authorized, contact your insurer for advice so that you can get the necessary papers from the workshop to file together with your claim against your insurer.

 6. Visit a doctor

 Sometimes, the frenzy may make you unaware that you have sustained some injuries.
 There have been instances where victims of collisions end up dead due to undetected internal injuries suffered from the crash.
 This includes internal bleeding in the brain, broken ribs, pneumothorax, organ injury, and a ruptured spleen.

 It is always advisable to see a doctor.
 Also, you must ensure that you keep the receipts and medical reports as these will be required if you wish to claim personal injuries subsequently.

 7. File a formal report with your insurer within 24 hours or the next working day

 Failure your file a report about the collision with your insurer within a reasonable time (within 24 hours or the next working day) may give your insurer the right to repudiate the insurance contract.
 Otherwise, your insurer may cancel your car insurance policy or may not renew it.

 8. File a formal traffic police report as soon as possible or within the next 24 hours of the crash